 We are exposed to the impact of foreign exchange-related variability and earnings volatility on our foreign investments and interest rate changes.
 See our risk factors in Item 1A.
-Risk Factors, specifically: The depreciation in the value of the foreign currency in countries where we have a significant investment may adversely affect our results of operations and financial position and we may be unable to refinance our debt or our cash flow may be insufficient to make required debt paymentsee also Notes 2 and 15 in the Consolidated Financial Statements in Item 8.
-Financial Statements and Supplementary Data for more information about our foreign operations and derivative financial instruments
+Risk Factors, specifically Risks Related to our Global Operations and Risks Related to Financing and Capital.
+See also Notes 2 and 15 in the Consolidated Financial Statements in Item 8.
+Financial Statements and Supplementary Data for more information about our foreign operations and derivative financial instruments.

 We monitor our market risk exposures using a sensitivity analysis.
-Our sensitivity analysis estimates the exposure to market risk sensitive instruments assuming a hypothetical 10% adverse change in foreign currency exchange rates or interest rates at December 31, 2019.
+Our sensitivity analysis estimates the exposure to market risk sensitive instruments assuming a hypothetical 10% adverse change in foreign currency exchange rates or interest rates at December 31, 2020.
 The results of the sensitivity analysis are summarized in the following sections.
 The sensitivity analysis is of limited predictive value.
 As a result, revenues and expenses, as well as our ultimate realized gains or losses with respect to foreign currency exchange rate and interest rate fluctuations will depend on the exposures that arise during a future period, hedging strategies at the time and the prevailing foreign currency exchange rates and interest rates.